Kangleipak Communist Party: Legal status

 The Kangleipak Communist Party (Marxist-Leninist-Maoist) is an organization that has been continuously banned under section 35 of the Unlawful Activities (Prevention) Act, 1967 by the Government of India for 'waging war' against the Indian State.

 Relations with other groups

 The Foreign Affairs Department of the group, which is led by none other than its PSC Chairman has been endeavouring to establish contacts and relations with many communist parties throughout the world.
 The group is also said to have established some links with certain Maoist groups of Nepal, though it has not openly admitted it.
 Moreover, in a recent press release, the group has expressed its willingness to cooperate and coordinate with the Communist Party of India (Maoist).

 The party used to maintain operational linkages with the National Socialist Council of Nagaland (Khaplang) and the United Liberation Front of Asom.

 Role in 2023 Manipur violence

-During the 2023 Manipur violence, the Kangleipak Communist Party collaborated with other militant Meitei groups such as United National Liberation Front of Manipur camouflaged with the local sectarian police forces.
+During the 2023 Manipur violence, the Kangleipak Communist Party collaborated with other militant Meitei groups such as United National Liberation Front of Manipur.